Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ## Agent

-[`agent`](https://github.com/clearcontainers/agent) is a daemon running in the guest as a supervisor for managing containers and processes potentially running within those containers.
+[`cc-agent`](https://github.com/clearcontainers/agent) is a daemon running in the guest as a supervisor for managing containers and processes potentially running within those containers.

-The `agent` execution unit is the pod.
-An `agent` pod is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `cc-runtime` can run several containers per pod to support container engines that require multiple containers running inside a single VM.
+The `cc-agent` execution unit is the pod.
+A `cc-agent` pod is a container sandbox defined by a set of namespaces (NS, UTS, IPC and PID). `cc-runtime` can run several containers per pod to support container engines that require multiple containers running inside a single VM.
 In the case of docker, `cc-runtime` creates a single container per pod.

-The `agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.
+`cc-agent` uses a communication protocol defined by the [hyperstart](https://github.com/hyperhq/hyperstart) project.
 This was chosen to maintain backward compatibility with the `hyperstart` agent used in the 2.x `Clear Containers` architecture.

-The `agent` interface consists of:
+The `cc-agent` interface consists of:
-- A control serial channel over which the `agent` sends and receives specific commands for controlling and managing pods and containers.
-Detailed information about the commands can be found at [`agent api`](https://github.com/clearcontainers/agent/tree/master/api)
+- A control serial channel over which the `cc-agent` sends and receives specific commands for controlling and managing pods and containers.
+Detailed information about the commands can be found at [`cc-agent` API](https://github.com/clearcontainers/agent/tree/master/api)
 - An I/O serial channel for passing the container processes output streams (stdout, stderr) back to `cc-proxy` and receiving the input stream (stdin) for them.
-As all streams for all containers are going through one single serial channel, the `agent` prepends them with container specific sequence numbers.
+As all streams for all containers are going through one single serial channel, the `cc-agent` prepends them with container specific sequence numbers.
 There are at most two sequence numbers per container process: one for stdout and stdin, and another one for stderr.

-The `agent` supports the following commands:
+`cc-agent` supports the following commands:
 - `StartPodCmd`: Sets up a pod in a newly created VM.
 - `NewContainerCmd`: Creates a new container within a pod.
 This needs to be sent after the `StartPodCmd` has been issued for starting a pod.
 This command also starts the container process.
 - `ExecCmd`: Executes a new process within an already running container.